Introduction to Conjunctions

 Joe Louise is singing.

 Example (3) is only grammatical if Joe Louise is the name of a particular person.
-If we take the two names to refer to two different people, the sentence does not make sense because the verb is intransitive.
-Coordination, used in (1), allows two or more phrases to act as one.
+If we take the two names to refer to two different people then we have to connect them with the conjunction dóó (and).
+This is what happens in (1).
+When dóó is in the middle you know there are two people.

-In Navajo, more than two phrases can be conjoined, but the verb will need to have a plural marker in it when three or more actors are involved in the event being described:
+In Navajo, more than two phrases can be conjoined, but the verb will have the plural marker da in it when three or more actors are involved in the event being described:

 listenloadingplaying